“My past dictates that my names should be regret, shame, pain, angry, and forgotten. My life was full of valleys with no hope at times”

 “My past dictates that my names should be regret, shame, pain, angry, and forgotten.
 My life was full of valleys with no hope at times.”
-This is how Quintina Robinson sees herself.
+This is how Quintina Robinson saw herself.
 She was raised by her grandparents.
 Though her biological father was in her life, Quintina never knew her biological mother.

 At school, Quintina ran up against bullies.
 Attempting to overcome her bullies, she started fighting and clowning around in class.
 She became known as a problem child, and that landed her in a group home for about a year.
 Before this though, Quintina went to church every Sunday.
 “I accepted Christ into my life when I was 11 years old.
 In hindsight, I realized that I did it so I could be baptized like everyone else.”